Maximinodotpy/articles/040 - Line Chart with Svelte/_blog/article.md

 ---
-name: 'Line Chart with Svelte'
+name: Line Chart with Svelte
-slug: 'line-chart-with-svelte'
+slug: line-chart-with-svelte
-description: "Let's make a Line Chart with Svelte and Scalable Vector Graphics (SVG).
-We will use Svelte's reactive variables to make the Line Chart interactive."
+description: Let's make a Line Chart with Svelte and Scalable Vector Graphics (SVG).
+We will use Svelte's reactive variables to make the Line Chart interactive.
-tags: ['shortcuts']
+tags: ""
-category: 'general'
+category: general
-status: 'publish'
+status: publish
 ---

 In this Tutorial, we will create a Line Chart Svelte Component, which we can use in our Svelte Applications.
 We will use Scalable Vector Graphics (SVG) which are HTML.
 With SVG's help, we can create a Line Chart with a few lines of code.
 We will also use Svelte's reactive variables to make the Line Chart interactive.